 - Psychological status change (including depression or cognitive impairment)

 - Renal function impairment

 - Thyroid dysfunction (including neck discomfort, fatigue, weight gain or feeling cold)

 Other complications experienced by patients implanted with the artificial hip devices include:

 - Soft-tissue growth (pseudotumors)

 - Hip implant failure requiring revision surgery

 Short Modular Femoral Hip System & Modular REDAPT System Recall Information

 The Modular SMF and Modular REDAPT Hip System received fast-tracked approval through the FDA’s 510(k) process and were approved for sale in 2008 and 2012.
-Fast-tracked products are not typically required to submit “clinical data demonstrating safety and effectiveness.”
+Fast-tracked products are not typically required to submit “clinical data demonstrating safety and effectiveness” but instead may be approved if “substantially equivalent” to an existing product.
 (Congressional Research Service)